 - Is it going to rain later?
 What’s your thought?

 How to Describe Weather in Different Seasons

-Among the four seasons, spring is called the king of the seasons as the weather gets delightful and warmer compared to winter’s previous season.
+Spring is called the king of the seasons among the four seasons as the weather gets delightful and warmer compared to winter’s previous season.
 Trees and other plants grow new leaves.
 And then comes the summer—the hottest season.
-In Autumn, the weather gets mild, and then comes the winter—the coldest season.
+In Autumn, the weather gets mild, and winter is the coldest season.